 WiFi is free and unlimited throughout the airport.

 Just looking for some shuteye?
 Sleeping is rarely an issue here, though it is more comfortable inside Security, with a calmer vibe, armrest-free seats and benches, and carpeted floors.
 Plus, lights are motion-sensored, so quieter corners can stay dim enough for decent sleep.
-If you’d rather shell out for a private room, there are several hotels within a 10-minute drive, including one hotel within walking distance of the terminal.
+If you’d rather shell out for a private room, there are several hotels nearby, including one within walking distance of the terminal.
 See our Bogota Airport Guide for locations and details.

 These are just a few things to do on a layover at Bogota Airport.
 Visit our Bogota Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.